TheGreatWave21/FutureEngineers_GameNotOver/README.md

 ## Components

 This list contains all the materials that were used to build our Robot.
 This includes everything (except 3D-printed parts, which are not included here.
 More about them later):
-1. Arduino Potenta H7
+1. Computer: Arduino Mega
-2. Gens ace Modellbau-Akkupack (LiPo) 11.1 V 1200 mAh Zellen-Zahl: 3 25 C Block
+2. Batterie: Gens ace Modellbau-Akkupack (LiPo) 11.1 V 1200 mAh Zellen-Zahl: 3 25 C Block
-3. Motraxx SR540SH-6230S-67 Universal Brushed Elektromotor
+3. Motor: Motraxx SR540SH-6230S-67 Universal Brushed Elektromotor
-4. Cytron MD10C
+4. Motortreiber: Cytron MD10C
-5. Arducam 5MP Plus OV 5642 Mini Cam
+5. Mini Cam: Arducam 5MP Plus OV 5642 Mini Cam

---to be continued
+6. Ultraschallsensor: HC-OSR4
+7. Farbsensor: APDS-9960

 ## The 3D-printed parts

---to be continued
+We 3D-printed the chassis of the car to be able to contain the color sensor, the Arduino Mega, the motor drive and the distance sensors.
+They have been accomodated accordingly on the chassis.
+This can be seen on the following pictures:

 # Documentation

 As a team, we first thought of how to structure the car in a way, that is easy to then drive with.
-The length x width x height of the car couldn´t exceed more than
+The length x width x height of the car couldn´t exceed more than 30 x 20 x 30 cm, so we had to get creative.
+In the end, we decided to go for a square design, since this was the most efficient easy to store every component.
+3D printing almost every structural part, was a important idea, since the car should not exceed a maximum of 1,5 kg in weight.
+The car also should not drive on less than 4 normal wheels, which means for us that our initial design is not adequate anymore.
+We started to print but soon noticed that the design of the car was not fitting at first, so we changed to the design that we know would work.

 # Photos and Videos